mathew-kurian/Scribe.js/README.md

 It also create `[logger name].json` in root folder for each logger where it saves the logger config.

-Then, for each day, LogWriter will save logs in a new directory.
+Then LogWriter will save logs in directory according to the output of `LogWriter.path()`.

 ### Example